 "The path to knowledge need not be traveled alone"

-Group tutoring is available during Fall/Spring semesters primarily for 100 and 200 level undergraduate courses.
+Group tutoring is available during fall, spring, and summer semesters primarily for 100 and 200 level undergraduate courses.

 Please note the Tutoring Center does not offer tutoring for graduate level courses or provide writing assistance.
 Please visit our colleagues in the LUC Writing Center for assistance.